segmentio/segment-docs/src/unify/debugger.md

 ---
-title: Using the Engage Source Debugger
+title: Using the Profile Source Debugger
 plan: unify
 redirect_from:
   - "/personas/debugger"
 ---

-The Engage Source Debugger enables you to inspect and monitor events that Engage sends downstream
+The Profile Source Debugger enables you to inspect and monitor events that Segment sends downstream

-Because Engage generates a unique Source for every Destination connected to a Space, the Debugger gives you insight into how Engage sends events before they reach their Destination.
-This automatically generated source cannot be deleted even when the destination is removed, in order for Engage to function as designed.
-The source will be reused by Engage as needed.
+Because Segment generates a unique Source for every Destination connected to a Space, the Debugger gives you insight into how Segment sends events before they reach their Destination.
+This automatically generated source cannot be deleted even when the destination is removed, in order for Segment to function as designed.
+The source will be reused by Segment as needed.

-The Debugger provides you with the payload information you need to troubleshoot potential formatting issues and ensure Engage sends events as your Destinations expect.
+The Debugger provides you with the payload information you need to troubleshoot potential formatting issues and ensure Segment sends events as your Destinations expect.

 ## Working with the Debugger